FamilySearch/GEDCOM.io/_pages/tag-def/record-FAM.md

     same `INDI`; doing so implies a nonsensical birth order.
 An `INDI` record may have multiple `FAMC` substructures pointing to the same `FAM`, but doing so is not recommended.

+    Source citations and notes related to the start of a specific child relationship should be placed under the child's `BIRT`, `CHR`, or `ADOP` event, rather than under the `FAM` record.

 label: 'Family record'